Free SEO and lead teardown

 A teardown is not a vague audit report.

 The point is to give the owner a clear first read on what is most likely holding the site back.
-Sometimes that means a rebuild.
-Sometimes it means fixing the first screen, tightening one service page, testing the form, or leaving the current platform alone for now.
+Sometimes that means a revamp.
+Sometimes it means fixing the first screen, tightening one service page, testing the form, launching the first version, or leaving the current platform alone for now.

 We also check whether the site gives modern search systems clear facts they can understand: what the business does, who it helps, where it works, what proof supports the offer, and what a visitor should do next.